Rabbit hemorrhagic disease: Clinical signs

 The incubation period for RHDVa is 1–2 days, and for RHDV2 3–5 days.
 Rabbits infected with RHDV2 are more likely to show subacute or chronic signs than are those infected with RHDVa.
 In rabbitries, an epidemic with high mortality rates in adult and subadult rabbits is typical.
-If the outbreak is caused by RHDV2, then deaths also occur in young rabbits.
+Rabbits younger than 4 weeks of age rarely exhibit the lethal form of the disease.
+Maternal antibodies preserve functionality within the rabbit kittens age of 6-11 weeks old.

 RHD can vary in the rate clinical signs occur.
 In peracute cases, rabbits are usually found dead with no premonitory symptoms.
 Rabbits may be observed grazing normally immediately before death.

 In acute cases, rabbits are inactive and reluctant to move.
 They may develop a fever up to 42 °C (107.6 °F) and have increased heart and respiratory rates.
 Bloody discharge from the nose, mouth, or vulva is common, as is blood in the feces or urine.
 Lateral recumbency, coma, and convulsions may be observed before death.
 Rabbits with the acute form generally die within 12 to 36 hours from the onset of fever.

 Subacute to chronic RHD has a more protracted clinical course, and is more commonly noted with RHDV2 infections.
 Clinical signs include lethargy, anorexia, weight loss, and jaundice.
 Gastrointestinal dilation, cardiac arrhythmias, heart murmurs, and neurologic abnormalities can also occur.
 Death, if it occurs, usually happens 1–2 weeks after the onset of symptoms, and is due to liver failure.

 Not all rabbits exposed to RHDVa or RHDV2 become overtly ill.
 A small proportion of infected rabbits clears the virus without developing signs of disease.
 Asymptomatic carriers also occur, and can continue to shed virus for months, thereby infecting other animals.
 Surviving rabbits develop a strong immunity to the specific viral variant with which they were infected.